 For good electromagnetic compatibility (EMC), it is important to ensure good electrical contact between the external shield and the cap nut (and thus the housing).

-• Connect the extension cable to the terminals of the transmitter.
+- Fix the cable gland by screwing the cap nut onto the basic part. - Connect the extension cable to the terminals of the transmitter.